Kasia1985/BikeRent/README.md

 ---

 ### ⚠ Notes
--Detached entities must be merged before removal to attach them to the persistence context.
+- Detached entities must be merged before removal to attach them to the persistence context.
--Example logic is included in the main method but commented for demonstration.
+- Example logic is included in the main method but commented for demonstration.

 ---